rokrebs/midterm/README.md

+---
+layout: page
-# Spam Detection using machine learning
+title: Spam Detection using machine learning
+---
+This is an about page about this awesome site.
+Hope you love it!

+Reasons:
+- its great.
+- its a test.

+## Other thoughts

+This is great.